AqwamCreates/DataPredict-Nucleus/docs/Tutorials/InstallationForRoblox.md

 ![image](https://github.com/user-attachments/assets/800beed0-6eb7-4304-8fb4-5cf853448efe)

-Next, we will use require() function to our machine/deep learning library:
+Next, we will use require() function to our DataPredict Nucleus library:

 ```lua